uhub/awesome-actionscript-sorted/README.md

 * [flexspec](https://github.com/BLC/flexspec) - Flex testing library with a more RSpec style syntax then a TestUnit one
 * [Screenshot](https://github.com/honzabrecka/Screenshot) - Screenshot is an ActionScript 3 util for integration testing of UI components.
 It perfectly works with FlexUnit testing flow and Flex Framework UI components.
 * [RobotEyes](https://github.com/Stray/RobotEyes) - UI end-to-end testing gubbins to use within test cases
+* [expect.as](https://github.com/krzysztof-o/expect.as) - BDD-style assertion library for ActionScript 3
+* [as3spec](https://github.com/f1337/as3spec) - A tiny BDD framework for AS3, inspired by Bacon and RSpec
+* [asspec](https://github.com/dbrock/asspec) - BDD framework for AS3
+* [fxspec](https://github.com/gduguay/fxspec) - small BDD specing framework for Flex/Actionscript 3.0

 ## Native Extension